mathie/nanowrimo/_drafts/diff.md

 another.
 That's what piqued my interest.
 How does the basic, greedy, algorithm work?
 What does the minimal version do to get a smaller diff?
 What's the patience algorithm?
 And what are low-occurrence common elements?

+(Of course, in the meantime I've selected the 'histogram' algorithm, since it sounds like the one with all the bells and whistles.
+It's not like my CPU is busy doing anything else!)

+## Longest common subsequence

+All the diff algorithms I've seen so far are variations, tweaks and optimisations on the basic issue: searching for the longest common subsequence between two pieces of information.
+It's probably a good idea to start there, then.

+Wikipedia tells us that the Longest common subsequence problem is:

+> The longest common subsequence (LCS) problem is to find the longest
+> subsequence common to all sequences in a set of sequences (often just two).

+I'm happy to accept that it's just two subsequences we're dealing with for this, since my use case is usually to find the differences between two versions of a file.
+So let's try and restate it slightly:

+> The longest common subsequence (LCS) problem is to find the longest
+> subsequence which is common to two sequences.

+The word 'sequence' suggests to me that ordering is significant.
+So we're looking for the longest common ordered list when is contained in both ordered lists.

+(I often approach Wikipedia articles like this; taking what they say in some precise language and try to break it down into something I understand, which has a close enough meaning to my understanding.)

+The article notes that this is different from the longest common substring problem, which is finding the longest common sequence of consecutive terms.
+So a subsequence needn't consist of consecutive symbols.
+I think we've enough information here to come up with an example.
+Take the degenerate case:

+* The first subsequence is `{ A, B, C }`.

+* The second subsequence is `{ A, B, C }`.

+I think we can agree that the longest common subsequence is also `{ A, B, C }` since they're identical.
+How about:

+* `{ A, B, C }`; vs

+* `{ B, C, D }`?

+Again not controversial, the common subsequence is `{ B, C }`.
+Here's where substrings and subsequences start to differ, though.
+Take:

+* `{ A, B, C, D, E }`; and

+* `{ A, C, E }`.

+The longest common subsequence is `{ A, C, E }`.
+Of course, there can be several subsequences that have the same (longest) length:

+* `{ A, B, C }`; and

+* `{ A, C, B }`

+have a longest common subsequence of both `{ A, B }` and `{ A, C }`.
+In terms of correctness for representing the differences between two versions of a file, it doesn't matter which subsequence is chosen.
+However, semantically it can make a huge difference to representing the human-readable meaning behind the changes, as we'll see later.
+So often the problem is really to find *all* the longest common subsequences for a set of sequences.

+You might be getting the idea that this is **hard** to compute.
+And you're right.
+In the general case, for an arbitrary number of input sequences, the problem is NP-complete.
+However, if we reduce it to a known set of sequences (and we're happy with two sequences, as we've said above), and we've just searching for a single solution, then it gets a bit more manageable.

+In terms of building a solution to the problem, there are there are three useful things to note:

+* The degenerate case: if either of the subsequences is empty, then the common subsequence is obviously empty.

+* Two recursive cases:

+  * If both sequences end with the same set of terms, then the LCS is that of the LCS of the two subsequences without the common terms, plus the common terms.

+  * If the sequences don't end with the same terms, then one of those terms doesn't exist in the longest common subsequence.
+So the LCS is either that of the LCS of the two strings with the last term of one or t'other removed.

+It's sometimes more complicated to express an algorithm in words than it is in code.
+Here's a naive implementation in Ruby:

+{% highlight ruby %}
+def longest(a, b)
+  a.size > b.size ? a : b
+end

+def lcs(a, b)
+  if a.empty? || b.empty?
+    []
+  elsif a[-1] == b[-1]
+    lcs(a[0..-2], b[0..-2]) + [ a[-1] ]
+  else
+    longest(lcs(a[0..-2], b), lcs(a, b[0..-2]))
+  end
+end
+{% endhighlight %}

+That's clearer, isn't it? :) I'm sure in other functional languages you'd get a relatively performant implementation by reversing the inputs, allowing you to take the `car` and `cdr` of the sequences as you worked through the input.
+What can I say?
+Ruby is my hammer.

+So, that's all terribly interesting, but what's the longest *common* subsequence got to do with representing the differences?
+It's exactly the opposite solution to what we're looking for; we want to find all the bits that are different, not all the bits that are the same!
+For that, let's try a slightly different tack.
+First of all, create a table that contains the lengths of all the common subsequences between two sequences:

+{% highlight ruby %}
+def common_subsequence_lengths(as, bs)
+  lengths = Array.new(as.length + 1) { Array.new(bs.length + 1, 0) }

+  as.each_with_index do |a, i|
+    bs.each_with_index do |b, j|
+      if a == b
+        lengths[i + 1][j + 1] = lengths[i][j] + 1
+      else
+        lengths[i + 1][j + 1] = [lengths[i + 1][j], lengths [i][j + 1]].max
+      end
+    end
+  end

+  lengths
+end
+{% endhighlight %}

+**FIXME: This is pretty much a transliteration of the Wikipedia article's algorithm.
+I can't help feeling there's a more idiomatic way of representing it in Ruby.**

+Now we have a note of all the lengths of all the common subsequences of two strings, we can find the longest common subsequence's length by looking at the bottom right of the table:

+{% highlight ruby %}
+def lcs_length(as, bs)
+  common_subsequence_lengths(as, bs)[-1][-1]
+end
+{% endhighlight %}

+We can use the table to find a longest common subsequence, still.
+First of all, let's define a couple of handy methods on `Array` to make it clear(ish) what we're doing:

+{% highlight ruby %}
+class Array
+  def car
+    self[-1]
+  end

+  def cdr
+    self[0..-2]
+  end
+end
+{% endhighlight %}

+{% highlight ruby %}
+def lcs(as, bs, lengths = lcs_lengths(as, bs))
+  if as.empty? || bs.empty?
+    []
+  elsif as.car == bs.car
+    lcs(as.cdr, bs.cdr, lengths) + [ as.car ]
+  else
+    if lengths[-1][-2] > lengths[-2][-1]
+      lcs(as, bs.cdr, lengths.cdr)
+    else
+      lcs(as.cdr, bs, lengths.map { |xs| xs.cdr })
+    end
+  end
+end
+{% endhighlight %}

+**FIXME: Still not much like the Ruby I know and love.**

+This will happily return one of the longest common subsequences, which puts us back where we were.
+But with this table of lengths of subsequences, we've got enough information to trivially construct a diff:

+{% highlight ruby %}
+def diff(as, bs, lengths = lcs_lengths(as, bs))
+end
+{% endhighlight %}

+**FIXME: Irritatingly, I've had enough beer that I can't make this one work just now!**

+## Hunt-McIlroy Algorithm

+It turns out that the first version of the `diff` program was was written by James W. Hunt, along with Douglas McIlroy in 1976, and was the subject of a paper entitled, "An algorithm for differential file comparison".
+It's an improvement on the longest common subsequence solution so it's faster and uses less memory.